Black Box Work Extraction and Composite Hypothesis Testing

 Let us now extend this to asymptotic work extraction.
-Theorem~\ref{theorem: one-shot GPO} allows us to focus our attention on analyzing how the composite hypothesis testing divergence behaves under the asymptotic limit.
-This is a central question in information theory known as Stein's lemma, which investigates whether hypothesis testing divergence connects to the standard relative entropy.
-This comes with a further physical significance in the context of quantum thermodynamics because relative entropy precisely corresponds to the free energy, which plays a central role in the second law of thermodynamics.
+Theorem~\ref{theorem: one-shot GPO} allows us to focus on whether the composite hypothesis testing divergence connects to the standard relative entropy under the asymptotic limit, a central question in information theory known as Stein’s lemma.
+This comes with a further physical significance in the context of quantum thermodynamics because relative entropy precisely corresponds to the free energy, which plays a central role in thermodynamics.